Arbitration and Mediation Office of Lee Hornberger

 “In the middle of every difficulty lies opportunity.”

-Arbitration is an alternative dispute resolution method that helps parties confidentially resolve situations without getting involved with court litigation.
+Arbitration is an alternative dispute resolution procedure that helps parties confidentially resolve situations without getting involved with court litigation.
 Arbitration can be agreed to before a dispute arises as well as after a dispute has arisen or a court proceeding has started.

 The parties mutually select a neutral person to be the arbitrator.
-Usually there is a written agreement providing for arbitrator selection, procedure, issues, confidentiality, arbitrator authority, and award enforcement.
+There is usually a written agreement providing for arbitrator selection, procedure, issues, confidentiality, arbitrator authority, and award enforcement.
 Arbitration can be conducted in private.
 The parties are free to select an arbitrator with subject matter expertise, the availability to quickly hear the case, the confidence of the parties, and the authority to render a final and binding decision.

 Lee Hornberger is an arbitrator with the American Arbitration Association, Federal Mediation and Conciliation Service, Financial Industry Regulatory Authority, Forum, Michigan Employment Relations Commission, National Futures Association, National Mediation Board, United Mine Workers of America and Bituminous Coal Operators' Association, and Central Michigan University and Central Michigan University Faculty Association panel of arbitrators.
 He is a member of the National Academy of Distinguished Neutrals and the Professional Resolution Experts of Michigan (PREMi).